-Of course, this is just one stud; more research is needed to really prove the effect of fibroid surgery on fertility.
+Of course, this is just one study.
+We need more research to really prove the effect of fibroid surgery on fertility.
 It does, however, mean that women should carefully consider all their treatment options before rushing into surgery just to preserve their fertility dreams.

 UFE and Pregnancy

 Patients with fibroids who hope to get pregnant may also consider uterine fibroid embolization, a minimally invasive procedure that effectively kills fibroids by cutting off their blood supply.
 Many patients wishing to avoid myomectomy want to know if they can become pregnant after uterine fibroid embolization.
 There have been reports of many successful pregnancies in patients after UFE.
 Many studies show that fertility rates and miscarriage rates in UFE patients are no different than patients of the same age with fibroids who have had no treatment.
-That being said, patients may be better off having a myomectomy if they are a good candidate and are willing to undergo surgery.
+But, if you are willing to have surgery, and you’re healthy enough for a myomectomy, discuss the advantages with your provider.

-Although the findings are not clear cut, a few studies have shown that pregnancy complications may be slightly more common after UFE compared with myomectomy.
+Early studies suggested a slight increase in pregnancy complications after UFE vs myomectomy.
+But newer science suggests that tweaks to the UFE process improved fertility and pregnancy outcomes.
 These pregnancy complications can include pre-term labor and pregnancy induced hypertension, also known as pre eclampsia.
-UFE might still be an option in patients who are not good candidates for myomectomy or who do not want to have surgery.
+UFE can still help patients who aren’t good candidates for surgery.
 All this will be especially true if it turns out that myomectomy really can’t improve your fertility.